Pengiran Muda Abdul Qawi: Marriage

 On 24 June 2013, the parents of Pengiran Muda Abdul Qawi attended the wedding ceremony in Kota Bharu, Kelantan, marking the union of their son with Tengku Amalin A'ishah Putri, daughter of Sultan Ismail Petra.
-The Majlis Akad Nikah ceremony took place on 27 June 2013, where formal messages were exchanged between representatives of the royal families during the engagement ceremony at Istana Negeri Kubang Kerian.
+The Majlis Akad Nikah ceremony took place on 27 June 2013 at Istana Mahkota, where formal messages were exchanged between representatives of the royal families during the engagement ceremony took place at Istana Negeri Kubang Kerian.
 The exchange of gifts on bronze trays and adherence to traditional customs underscored the ceremonial legacy shared by both royal families.

 A key moment in the engagement ceremony, officially known as the Majlis Istiadat Pertunangan, involved Pengiran Anak Haji Puteh, the personal representative of Prince Mohamed Bolkiah and Pengiran Anak Hajah Zariah, delivering a formal request for marriage approval to Tengku Mohamad Rizam, the representative of the Sultan of Kelantan.
 This gesture symbolised the formal sanction of the union and highlighted the significance of traditional protocol in the royal wedding process.

 Following the wedding, a series of celebratory events took place.
 On 7 July 2013, a Majlis Istiadat Doa Kesyukuran was held at Balai Penghadapan, Bukit Kayangan, honouring the newlyweds.
 The event featured a Dikir recital and Doa Kesyukuran, followed by a banquet attended by members of Brunei's and Kelantan's royal families, government officials, and diplomats.
 Another significant event, the Majlis Kesyukuran and Doa Selamat on 8 July 2013, commenced with the lighting of the Dian Empat candles and the recitation of prayers, symbolising blessings for the union.
 Distinguished guests, including members of the royal family, Pengiran Cheterias, and high-ranking officials, gathered to celebrate the historic union of the two royal families.